Brett309/kilnController/README.md

 kilnController
 Turns a Raspberry Pi 4 into a Beast, it's universal & is a web-enabled kiln Controller.
-Forked from the reflow oven project: picoReflow and kilncontroller which I found through botheredbybees/kilnController https://github.com/botheredbybees/kilnController
+Forked from the reflow oven project: picoReflow i found first through Chrono and kilncontroller which I found through botheredbybees/kilnController https://github.com/botheredbybees/kilnController

 I Tried and Tested this Awesome software on many kilns it has manual tuning at the moment which is not that difficult and gets a better result in the end fine tuning anyhow , you can control and check progress on my mobile phone or PC.
 If you already know your kilns PID setting it makes it easy or you can use/borrow a cheap PID set point controller with Auto tune to get settings it works :)